 Since posting this recipe in 2014, I have made pot pie scores of time.
 Beef, chicken, and venison, I still haven’t made the lobster pie pie.
 Why? 😕 I’ll have to rectify that in the near future!!
 Lobster is great in comfort food, like this Lobster Mac & Cheese!

-I hope you enjoyed the post for Chicken Pot Pies.
+I hope you enjoyed the post for Easy Chicken Pot Pies.
 Enjoy!
 And have fun cooking!

 Leftover chicken make these pot pies quicker than you imagine!